asidiki/NGINX-INGRESS/README.md

 ### Setup Kubernetes Access:

-- On your Jenkins Server run AWS CONFIGURE to setup your aws access and run the following command to define which cluster to use:
+- On your Jenkins Server run the following command to define which cluster to use:
   `aws eks update-kubeconfig --region us-east-1 --name <cluster-name> ` -Verify access by running `kubectl get all`

 ### Create Two Basic Nginx Deployments to route our traffic to:

+- Take a look at files in /Kubernetes/Deployments.
+These are the 2 kubernetes definition files for the microservices we will be deploying to route our traffic to.
+The Pods use the nginx image and apply some basic config using ConfigMaps.
+- Run `kubectl apply -f`